dapr/docs/howto/configure-mtls/README.md

 Using Helm, you can provide the PEM encoded root cert, issuer cert and private key that will be populated into the Kubernetes secret.

 *Note: This example uses the step tool to create the certificates.
-You can install step [here](https://smallstep.com/docs/getting-started/).
+You can install step tool from [here](https://smallstep.com/docs/getting-started/).
 Windows binaries available [here](https://github.com/smallstep/cli/releases)*

 Create the root certificate: